-There are eight ECOS Strategies, and associated Actions, to implement the Goals of the ECOS Plan.
-The first strategy is particularly relevant to economic development and is listed here in its entirety with all of the associated actions.
-The rest of the strategies are included here, but not in complete form.
-They can be found in the main document of the ECOS Plan.
+There are eight ECOS Strategies with associated Actions to implement the Goals of the ECOS Plan.
+ECOS Strategy 1 is particularly relevant to economic development and is listed here in its entirety with all of its associated actions.
+The rest of the strategies are included summarized here and can be found in the main document of the ECOS Plan.